youmustfight/ModelUseCards/README.md

 - Should the output be a YAML, JSON, or markdown file?
 - What other things should be documented on buinsess logic blocks (better work flows distinctions, models used at each prompt) and prompt blocks (change log, warnings, biases)?
 - What other ways might we want to parse or look up documentation?
 Does it make sense in line with docstrings, or should it be done elsewhere (ex: string/data structure at the top of a file)?
+- Models being used should probably exist at the prompt object level, since the bias guardrails/behaviors can generate very different results.
+The implementation challenge there is that people may be using different models for a prompt?
+Not sure.
+- Prompt documentation feels a little bit duplicative, but it's probably best.
+That way people can shorten variable names or adjust formatting to make readability a bit better.